-The USA’s best World Cup perfomance to date was a semi-final finish at the first tournament in 1930, albeit with less teams competing.
+The USA’s best World Cup performance to date was a semi-final finish at the first tournament in 1930, albeit with fewer teams competing.
 They went 40 years without qualifying between 1950 and 1990 and were then ever-present until 2018 when a shock final-day qualifying defeat to Trinidad and Tobago meant they missed out on going to Russia.

 Since 1990 they have reached the knockout phase four out of seven times, with their best showing a quarter-final appearance in 2002 where they lost out to eventual finalists Germany.
 USA have never lost a World Cup game against England (a 1950 win and a draw in 2010) but read into that what you will as they have never beaten Iran, having lost to them in 1998.

 Here our footy trader Neil Walsh takes you through what to expect from the Group B side at the World Cup 2022.

 The United Stats were unbeaten at home in qualifying, only dropping points to eventual table-toppers Canada in a 1-1 draw.
 Their away form was less admirable, though, only managing one win against Honduras.
 They rotated a lot in qualifying using 38 players in total, often not flying in Europe-based players for games against weaker nations.
 They secured automatic qualification by pipping Costa Rica on goal difference and finishing behind Mexico in second.